sq-meng/multiflexxlib/README.md

 `df.dispersion([1, 1, 1], [1.1, 1.1, 1], no_points=21)`

 This generates a vertical stacking of 1D const-E cuts.
 It should be noted that data from all final energies is used, thus intensity might zigzag from resolution effects.

+To export all data into CSV files:

+`df.to_csv()`

+This writes a series of CSV files into folder containing source scan files.